Fear... but not as we've known it

 In the Bible God tells His people to not only love Him, but also to fear Him; yet the devil deceives people into thinking they should instead fear him, and love themselves.
-Satan is not only a liar, he is also a thief; he tries to take what God desires: both our love and our fear.
+Our enemy is not only a liar, he is also a thief; he tries to take what God desires: both our love and our fear.
 When you become one with Christ you are part of Him and His Body and He is part of you, so WHY would you be afraid of this enemy whom He has already defeated?
 Instead you will increasingly discover and experience the reality of victory and freedom from fear through knowing Christ in you as your Life and Conqueror.

 When we no longer fear our adversary, he no longer has any power over us.
 GOD is in control and not him, no matter how things may seem and no matter what people may say.
 There are many conspiracies and theories all based on fear, and you are responsible for what you listen to, believe and pass on.
 "You are not to say, 'It is a conspiracy!' in regard to all that this people call a conspiracy, and you are not to fear what they fear or be in dread of it.
 It is the Lord of hosts whom you should regard as holy.
 And He shall be your fear, and He shall be your dread."
 (Isa.
 8:12-13).

 What is the Fear of God?

 Many think that the fear of God is simply respect and reverence.
 But there are words that meant respect or reverence in the original languages of the Scriptures and yet they were not used; instead the word used in the Greek is phobos and is where we get our English word phobia from; it means fear.
 I would like to be able to prove that the word means reverence and not fear, but it doesn't; and I know that is very difficult for us to understand and accept.